Additional Information

 - Anomaly – The difference between the historical value and the future value, e.g., +4°F (Note that the precipitation anomaly is often expressed as a % difference)

-At all portals, the projected future climate data is available as values, but not all have the anomalies too.
+At all of the portals described in this guide, the projected future climate data are available as values, but not all portals provide the anomalies too.

 Dealing with uncertainty in future climate projections

-An inescapable characteristic of GCM projections of future climate is that the different projections show different future changes in temperature, precipitation, and other climate variables for a given region or location.
-Thus, the CMIP5 and CMIP6 ensembles of GCMs, which include dozens of models run under multiple emissions scenarios, collectively show a broad range of plausible future climate conditions.
+An inescapable characteristic of GCM projections of future climate is that the different models’ projections show different future changes in temperature, precipitation, and other climate variables for a given region or location.
+Thus, the CMIP5 and CMIP6 ensembles of GCMs, which each include dozens of models run under multiple emissions scenarios, show broad ranges of plausible future climate conditions.
 In the time-series plots and other visualizations, this range is typically shown by a shaded area around a central line (the mean or median), as in Figure 1.

 Where does this uncertainty come from, and how do we deal with it in interpreting and using the information we get from climate portals?